tsmatz/reinforcement-learning-tutorials/Readme.md

 4. [PPO (Proximal Policy Optimization)](04-ppo.ipynb)
 5. [Deep Reinforcement Learning in Minecraft](https://github.com/tsmatz/minecraft-rl-example) (Practical Example)

-Through these examples in this repository, we commonly use primitive **CartPole** environment to learn as follows.

 ## Example Environemnt (CartPole-v0)

 In these examples, I commonly use familiar CartPole environment (env) for running the agent in the training.